Amazing facts about Palm Jumeirah that will blow your mind!

 IS PALM JUMEIRAH AN ISLAND?

 Technically, it does not fall under the definition of an island as it connects with mainland Dubai through a 1.4 km bridge.
 There is also a 6-lane underwater bridge connecting the trunk to the crescent of the island.

 That’s a wrap on our fascinating Palm Jumeirah island facts.
 Have we missed something?
 Let us know in the comments section below.

-Want the lowdown on one of Dubai’s other iconic landmarks?
-These fascinating facts about Burj Khalifa that will blow you away.
+Want a lowdown on one of Dubai’s other iconic landmarks?
+These fascinating facts about Burj Khalifa will blow you away.
 And while you’re at it, there are also some interesting facts about the history of Dubai to discover.